-This ube pandesal recipe is the softest, fluffiest, and tastiest purple bread rolls with a purple-yam flavor and a creamy cheese filling.
+This Easy Ube Cheese Pandesal recipe is the softest, fluffiest, and tastiest purple bread roll with a purple-yam flavor and a creamy cheese filling.
 Perfect for bread-making beginners and experts alike!
-They’re perfect as everyday breakfast or an anytime snack.
+They’re perfect as everyday breakfast, anytime snack or dessert.

-I'm obsessed with ube flavor bread, desserts, and delicacies.
-My first ube recipe in this blog is the very popular ube jam.
-This recipe for cheese ube pandesal has been tried tested so many times and it always comes out soft, pillowy, and moist even after a few days.
+I'm obsessed with ube-flavored bread, desserts, and pastries.
+The main base for most of this yummy recipe is a homemade ube halaya jam.
+This recipe for cheese ube pandesal has been tried and tested many times and it always comes out soft, pillowy, and moist even after a few days.
 Staying fresh for up to 5 days on the countertop with the same texture as when it came out from the oven.

-This is one of the most requested breads from my Filipino community next to my pandesal.
-Since people enjoy my pandesal and ube halaya recipes, I thought I will share my buttery, yummy, and easy to make ube pandesal recipe.
-I first shared this recipe on my youtube channel in 2019 and everybody seems to be successfull following my recipe.
+This is one of the most requested breads from our Filipino community next to my pandesal.
+Since people enjoy my pandesal and ube halaya recipes, I thought I would share my buttery, yummy, and easy-to-make ube bread roll recipe.
+I first shared this recipe on my youtube channel in 2019 and everybody seems to be successful in following my recipe.

 The ingredients for our easy cheese ube pandesal are very similar to the classic pandesal.
-Check out the original recipe.
-We will just add some ube halaya, ube extract, and cheese filling to the recipe tweaking the recipe a little bit but they are both the amazing.
+We will add some ube halaya, ube extract, and cheese filling to tweak the recipe a little bit but they are both amazing and delicious.

-- Ube halaya or boiled and mashed ube - Some people have success using ube powder. if using ube powder, use ¼ cup of powder and ¾ cup of hot water or milk to dissolve and rehydrate the powder.
+- Ube halaya - You can opt for cooked and mashed ube.
+Some people have success using ube powder. if using ube powder, use ¼ cup of powder and ¾ cup of hot water or milk to dissolve and rehydrate the powder.

 - Ube extract - It adds flavor and purple color.
 Available in Asian supermarkets.

-- All purpose flour or bread flour - You can use all purpose flour or bread flour.
-Bread flour makes your bread light and airy.
-You can also use the 1:2 ratio.
-1 cup all purpose flour and 2 cups bread flour.
+- All-purpose flour or bread flour - You can use all-purpose flour or bread flour.
+Bread flour makes your bread more light and airy.
+You can also use the 1:1 ratio.
+1 cup all-purpose flour and 1 cup bread flour.

-- Active dry yeast or instant dry yeast - Yeast helps to give a light and sponge-like texture of the bread.
+- Active dry yeast - Yeast helps to give a light and sponge-like texture to the bread.
 It also provides flavor, aroma, and nutritional value of bread.
 You can use instant yeast as a substitute.
 The latter requires less time to proof so it may be best to use it when you are in a hurry.

 - Granulated sugar – We want our pandesal to be slightly sweet with sugar.
-Sugar is also useful to provide food for the yeast.
-Add a few more tablespoon if you want your ube pandesal extra sweet.
+Sugar is also useful in providing food for the yeast.
+Add a few more tablespoons if you want your ube pandesal extra sweet.

-- Eggs – As a binder and adds flavor and moist texture to the bread.
+- Eggs – As a binder that adds flavor and moist texture to the bread.

-- Cream cheese - For me, creamy cheese achieve the best filling.
-You can use cheddar cheese or eden cheese.
+- Cream cheese - For me, cream cheese achieves the best filling.
+You can use sliced cheddar cheese or Eden cheese.

 - Breadcumbs – To coat our bread.
-You can use oatmeal or cornmeal as substitute.
+You can use oatmeal or cornmeal as a substitute.

 How to make ube pandesal

-Preparing and baking is thebest part and it always excites me.
+Preparing the bread is the best part and it always excites me.
 It is an art and gives me joy and happiness to make my own homemade bread.

 - Activate the yeast.
-Using a lukewarm milk, we need to dissolve a tablespoon of granulated sugar and dry active yeast.
+Using lukewarm milk around 110F, we need to dissolve a tablespoon of granulated sugar and dry active yeast.
 Why did we add sugar?
-It feeds the yeast.
-Let it sit for 5-10 minutes to activate.
+Because it feeds the yeast.
+Let it sit for 5-10 minutes to activate, you will see it produce bubbles on the top.
 Check the picture below.
-I do this whenever I use dry active yeast or instant dry yeast to check if its still active.
+I do this whenever I use dry active yeast or instant dry yeast to check if it's still active.

-- Dough.
-While waiting for the yeast to create bubbles, let's make the dough.
-Start by combining dry ingredients: flour, sugar and salt, mix well using a dough hook.
-Add the rest of the ingredients including yeast mixture.
+- Knead the Dough.
+While waiting for the yeast to activate, let's start the dough.
+Start by combining the rest of the ingredients: shortening, eggs, ube halaya, ube extract, all-purpose flour, sugar, and salt, and mix using a dough hook.
+Add your activated yeast mixture.

 - Due to the ube halaya, the dough will be sticky but that is normal.
-Rub some oil on your hands while kneading manually and be patient as it will lessen while continue to kneading.
-Knead the dough until it looks and feels smooth and elastic for about 15 minutes on hand kneading and 10-12 minutes using electic mixer.
+Rub some oil on your hands while kneading manually and be patient as it will lessen while continue to knead.

 - Proof and Assemble - Grease the dough and the bowl.
-Cover with damp towel and let it proof for about 1-2 hours or until doubled in size.
+Cover with a damp towel and let it proof for about 1-2 hours or until doubled in size.
 This may vary due to your kitchen temperature.
-Dough rises faster in a warmer environment.
+The dough rises faster in a warmer environment.

 - Once it has doubled in size, punch the dough to release the air.
 Divide it into 2 equal parts.
-Form the dough into a log shape and divide into 6-7 pieces in each dough.
+Form the dough into a log shape and divide it into 6-7 pieces in each log.
 We should have 12-14 pieces total depending on size.

-Bake - Preheat your oven at 350 degrees Fahrenheit or 177 degrees Celcius.
+9. Bake - Preheat your oven to 350 degrees Fahrenheit or 177 degrees Celcius.
 Now it's time to bake.
-Depending on the sizes of the purple bread rolls and oven temperature, the baking period will be about 20-23 minutes.
-Check your bread around the 20 minute mark.
+Depending on the sizes of your purple bread rolls and oven temperature differences, the baking period will be about 18-23 minutes.
+Check your bread around the 18-minute mark.

 Pro Tips

 - Stand mixer will ease the kneading process but you can use your hands, kneading for about 15 minutes until your dough is smooth, elastic, and less sticky by rubbing oil on your hands and working surface.
-You can also avoid overkneading by hands and get an arm workout done.
+You can also avoid over-kneading by hand and get an arm workout done.

 Make ahead, Storage, and reheating tips

-- Make Ahead - You can prepare the dough the day before using the same step by step process.
-Refrigerate it after kneading or once they are filled and formed.
+- Make Ahead - You can prepare the dough the day before using the same step-by-step process.
+Refrigerate them after kneading or once they are filled and formed.
 Cover with plastic wrap and store it in the refrigerator overnight.
 When ready to bake, allow it to sit at room temperature for about 30 minutes before going on the next step.
 I recommend using dry-active yeast if you are going this route.
 Use within 3 days for best results.

 - Storage - Cool down completely and transfer to an air-tight container.